Children and young people’s gender services: implementing the Cass Review recommendations

 • Following on from the establishment of two new NHS Children and Young People’s Gender Services in April, the NHS will continue to appoint up to six additional new providers between 2024 and 2026 on a phased basis.

 • The next new service to become operational will be in Bristol in November 2024.
-This new service will initial take patients from across England, but move to offer services to the South West and South Wales populations over time.
+This new service will initial take patients from across England and Wales, but move to offer services to the South West and South Wales populations over time.

 • Cambridge University Hospitals NHS Foundation Trust is working with NHS England on plans for a regional service for the East of England, with an anticipated start date of spring 2025.